-Address: 10.7.0.4 '''
+Address: 10.7.0.4

-Important is that for reverse lookups of IP addresses Awingu uses the global DNS server.
-So not the DNS servers of the individual tenants.
+For reverse lookups of IP addresses Awingu uses the global DNS server, so not the DNS servers of the individual tenants.
 If you have a multi tenant setup with different DNS settings for the global appliance and for the individual tenants please validate on the Awingu appliance itself if the resolution of the reverse lookup is done correct for the tenants on which you want to enable SSO.
-This can be done via the troubleshoot page ("global" "troubleshoot") and then go for "dig".
+This can be done via the troubleshoot page (Global Troubleshoot) and then select the "dig" action.
 In the "argument" field set "-x your.ip" (for example -x 10.1.2.3).
-In the responds.
-If resolution is done correct in the answer section you should see something similar like:
+If resolution is configured correctly, in the answer section you should see something similar: